codeaches-test/info001-test.github.io/docs/spring-oauth2/CHILD-spring-security-oauth2-and-resource-server.md

 ## Summary {#summary}

 Congratulations!
-You just created an Spring Boot OAuth2 Authorization and Resource Servers with Jdbc Token Store and BCrypt Password Encoder.
+You just created a Spring Boot OAuth2 Authorization and Resource Servers with Jdbc Token Store and BCrypt Password Encoder.